Kukurekovic/Rental-cars/README.md

-# Car Rental App
+# DriveNow App
-The Car Rental App makes renting a car easy and enjoyable!
+The DriveNow App makes renting a car easy and enjoyable!

 ## Demo